dscer/DS5111_Database_Design/README.md

 ### 1) (3 PTS) What tables should you build?

-Table 1: courses
+- Table 1: courses
-Table 2: instructors
+- Table 2: instructors
-Table 3: learning-outcomes
+- Table 3: learning_outcomes
+- Table 4: teaches

 ### 2) (2 PTS) For each table, what field(s) will you use for primary key?